CK-Repo/PropineInterview/TestPlan_AdditionCalculator.md

 Test strategy is to be followed to achieve the test objective and execution of test types as mentioned below.

 ### __4.1 Feature Testing__
-As a part of the URL provided and based on the calculator addition functionality, all the features testing can be carried out to make sure the application is working fine.
+As a part of the build provided all the features testing can be carried out to make sure the application is working fine based on calculator addition functionality.

 ### __4.2 Smoke Testing__
-As a part of regression testing, ensure all the major functionalities are working fine.
+As a part of smoke testing, ensure all the major functionalities are working fine.

 ###  __4.3 Reporting of problem__
 During feature testing and Smoke testing, if any problem has been found then that can be addressed, documented and report it to developer.
 Need to create a bug in bug tracking tool.
 The developers need to start on investigating problems and work on fixing it parallelly.